tristan957/dotfiles/README.md

 From left to right:

 * return code of previous command
+* number of jobs currently managed by the shell
 * 24-hr time
-* username@computer
+* username@hostname
-* current directory limited to 2 directories
+* current directory
-* git branch marked with dirty state, new file, and push/pull state
+* git branch